Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

 I currently supervise the following research students:

-Zahra Afshar (Migration, mobility and economic transition in the 3rd millennium BC in the population of south-east of Iran, Shahr-e Sokhta); Iranian
+Zahra Afshar (Migration, mobility and economic transition in the 3rd millennium BC in the population of south-east of Iran, Shahr-e Sokhta); Iran

-Michaela Binder (Health and diet in ancient Nubia through political and social change); Austria (Leverhulme Trust funded)
+Michaela Binder (Health and diet in ancient Nubia through political and social change); Austrian (Leverhulme Trust funded)

 Marta Diaz-Zorita Bonilla (Reconstructing social structure through bioarchaeological analysis); Spanish; funded by the Government of Anadalucia